wafiyR/iot-based-laundry-system/README.md

 The objectives of the system are as follows:

-  i) To computerize the payment procedure in laundry services. ii) To assist customers finding the nearest laundry shop with their location.
+ 1) To computerize the payment procedure in laundry services.
+ 2) To assist customers finding the nearest laundry shop with their location.

+Modules:

 1) Reload E-Wallet via Paypal Sandbox: